 New York City…insert Frank Sinatra or Alicia Keys Song IMMEDIATELY!
-This city is by FAR one of my favorites in all of the world.
-There is SO much to see, do, eat and experience here, it’s a place like no other in the world!
+This city is by FAR one of my FAVORITES in all of the world.
+There is SO much to see, do, eat and experience here…it’s a place like no other in the world!
 If winter didn’t exist in NYC, I’d move there in a heartbeat.

 The best time to visit New York City is anytime!
 In spring and fall, you’ll have more mild weather, with flowers blooming or leaves changing color.
 The summer is hot and humid, but full of life.
-The winter months, especially Christmastime, are like no place else in the world with snow covering central park and colorful lights all over the city.
+The winter months, especially Christmas time, are like no place else in the world with snow covering Central Park and colorful lights illuminating the city.

 Walking: NYC is best discovered by foot, but it is quite large from Upper to Lower Manhattan (5 miles, 8km), so you’ll need to use other modes of transport.